-In the process of establishing 1.5 we use the examples of flops given in our previous work [BW1], together with their generalisations [vG, Ka].
-Whilst the above classifies flops using noncommutative data, the following geometric description is perhaps more desirable.
+We say precisely which potentials in 1.2 and 1.3 correspond to flops, and which correspond to divisorial contractions to curves; full details are given in 6.18.
+In the process of establishing 1.5 we use the examples of flops given in our previous work [BW], together with their generalisations [vG, Ka].